jinjirosan/ChunkyChunk/README.md

 ## PowerShell File Encode and Decode Scripts

 This repository contains two PowerShell scripts for encoding and decoding files.
-The encode script splits a file into multiple chunks, performs double Base64 encoding and gzip compression on each chunk, and saves them with a unique naming scheme.
+The encode script splits a file into multiple chunks of random sizes between 3 and 6 Mb, performs double Base64 encoding and gzip compression on each chunk, and saves them with a unique naming scheme.
 The decode script reverses this process, reconstructing the original file from the chunks.

 ## Scripts